lizzyagibson/defense/notes.md

 we'll include detailed documentation for guidance on proper use, inputs, interpretation, and limitations of both methods.

-we want to provide this resource so that other researchers interested in pattern idenification in environmental mixtures can easily apply either method
+we want to provide this resource so that other researchers interested in pattern identification in environmental mixtures can easily apply either method

 ###### ##########
 ## Slide 42